-Proton VPN has the best free plan on the market because it comes with unlimited data.
+Proton VPN has one of the best free plans on the market because it comes with unlimited data.
 But upgrading to Proton VPN’s Plus plan (starts at $3.99 / month) adds 10 simultaneous connections, streaming and torrenting support, Secure Core servers, NetShield, and more.
 Proton VPN backs each purchase with a prorated 30-day money-back guarantee.

 How to Choose the Best VPN for Your Devices

-- Strong security.
+- Look for a VPN with strong security.
 I strongly recommend choosing a VPN that comes with industry-standard VPN security features like 256-bit AES encryption, a kill switch that disables online access if the VPN disconnects to prevent data leaks, a no-logs policy, and protection against DNS, IPv6, or WebRTC leaks.

-- Streaming and torrenting support.
+- Ensure the VPN provides streaming and torrenting support.
 A really good VPN works with popular streaming sites like Netflix, Disney+, and BBC iPlayer.
 Also, all of the VPNs I recommend allow P2P traffic.

-- Fast speeds.
+- Make sure the VPN has fast speeds.
 While all VPNs will slow down your speeds due to the encryption-decryption process and the distance between your device and the VPN server, the VPNs listed here provided me with fast speeds for browsing, streaming, torrenting, and gaming.

-- Cross-platform support.
-The best VPNs have native apps for all major operating systems, including iOS, Android, Windows, macOS, and Linux.
-ExpressVPN even has dedicated apps for Android TVs, Amazon fire stick, and routers.
+- Choose a VPN that’s compatible with multiple platforms.
+Leading VPNs have applications for all major OSs, such as Windows, macOS, iOS, Android, and Linux.
+ExpressVPN even has native apps for Android TV, Amazon Fire Stick, and routers.

-- Ease of use.
+- Ensure the VPN is easy to use.
 All the VPNs I recommend have easy-to-install apps, intuitive interfaces, and helpful explanations for all features and settings.

-- Good value.
-The best VPNs allow multiple simultaneous connections (Private Internet Access and Proton VPN allow up to 10 connections), come with extra features like split-tunneling and an ad blocker, have affordable plans, and back each purchase with a money-back guarantee.
+- Look for a VPN that offers a good value.
+The best VPNs allow multiple simultaneous connections (Private Internet Access and Surfshark allow unlimited connections), come with extra features like split-tunneling and an ad blocker, have affordable plans, and back each purchase with a money-back guarantee.

 What do you use a VPN for?